 They had been sorting out this new bass when sadly Mike had died in February 2020 so they were picking up the project again as Spencer had taken over running the company.

 It was such a special time chatting to Spencer and telling him how much his Father's masterful skill and care had changed my life and how connected I felt to my bass; my old friend.
 I really wanted to encourage him too as losing a parent rips your soul.
 It was great to hear some beautiful stories about his dad and his ethos and plans for the future of the company that he had talked about with Mike.
 I made a new friend that day.

 So here she is - my Mike Lull Starlite T4 Bass!
 The guitar feels calm in her magnificent shiny redness, with great balance and no dipping headstock; you instantly recognise the quality of 'Family-Lull'.

-I am also a Hipshot and Curt Mangan artist and they kindly supplied the Ultralite tuners with drop D and flatwound stainless steel strings.
-Thanks so much Bill and Samantha!
+I am also a Hipshot artist and they kindly supplied the Ultralite tuners with drop D. Thanks so much Bill!

-You will get to hear the T4 recorded in all her glory on our Starlite Campbell Band album The Language of Curiosity.
+You can hear the T4 recorded in all her glory on our Starlite Campbell Band album The Language of Curiosity.

 - Ebony fingerboard with stainless steel frets